Code-Institute-Submissions/haydal810-Milestone-Project-2/README.md

 * be able to understand how to play the game, and understand the difference between a right and wrong answer easily.
 * to be able to identify the buttons, which should be large, colorful and easy to press when needed.
-* Cartoon-like, sound-effects when I play the game, so as to encourage my enjoyment, and keep me using the application for longer.
+* hear Cartoon-like, sound-effects when I play the game, so as to encourage my enjoyment, and keep me using the application for longer.
 * be able to easily identify what each animal is on the animal card, so as to give me an understanding of how the game works.

 As a new User (older child/sibling or adult/parent) to the web application, I want to: